AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

       - Command format: `fitness get arms`
   - `AddExerciseCommand`: Add a user specified exercise into the list.
     - CommandFormat: `fitness add <ExerciseType>, <ExerciseName>, <Number_Of_Sets>, <Number_Of_Reps>`
+  - `DeleteExerciseCommand`: Deletes a user specified `Exercise` from the list.
+    - CommandFormat: `fitness delete <ExerciseType> <Index>`
+  - `GoalExerciseCommand`:
+    - Without parameters, the command tries to retrieve the status of the list of `ExerciseGoal`.
+      - Command format: `fitness goal`
+    - With parameters, there are only 2 possible parameters.
+      - This command creates or overwrites the existing goals with new goals.
+        - Command format: `fitness goal new`
+      - This command marks/unmarks the `ExerciseGoal` as completed or uncompleted.
+        - Command format: `fitness goal <index>`
+  - `HelpExerciseCommand`: Prints a list of executable commands for Fitness Motivator
+    - Command format: `fitness help`

 #### Sequence Diagram
 <!-- Insert image and description of the image -->